inceptjs/incept.js/docs/layouts.md

 }
 ```

-> Switch, Route, Link are from `react-router-dom`.
+> NOTE: Switch, Route, Link are from `react-router-dom`.

 `props.routes` is an array with the following data structure.